Negotiating your salary

 How can you prove you’re the right person for a promotion or to take on new responsibilities?

-Prepartion is key.
+Preparation is key.
 When first raising the matter, you need to present a clear and confident argument for your pay rise.
-This will primarily come down to the amount and type of preparation you have put into the meeting.
+The key to successfully negotiating your salary is gathering as much information as possible before the discussion begins.

 Before starting any discussion, make sure you can answer these 5 questions to ensure that you are fully prepared.